Aeroraven/Aria/readme.md

 This repository is here for **personal purpose**.
 It serves as the record for the time I used to learn graphical algorithms, or you can say more materialistically, web techniques.

-None of third party libraries which directly encapsulate WebGL interfaces are adopted.
+None of third party libraries which directly encapsulate WebGL interfaces for drawing are adopted.

 None of reactive front-end frameworks, like react, vue or angular, are used.

+## I. Demo
+**Demo:** https://aeroraven.github.io/altina-cg-b/ (Resource loading subjects to your network conditions)

+**Legacy Demo:** https://aeroraven.github.io/altina-cg-a/ (Resource loading subjects to your network conditions)

-## I. All Demos
+## II.
+All Demos

 Here are all demos implemented in this repository